-For mortgage loans that are not subject to the TILA RESPA Integrated Disclosure rule (see 12 CFR 1026.19(e), (f) and (g)), a loan originator11 is required to provide the borrower with a copy of the Special Information Booklet at the time a written application is submitted or no later than three business days after the application is received.
+A loan originator9 is required to provide the borrower with a copy of the Special Information Booklet at the time a written application is submitted or no later than three business days after the application is received.
 If the application is denied before the end of the three-business-day period, the loan originator is not required to provide the booklet.
 If the borrower uses a mortgage broker, the broker rather than the lender, must provide the booklet.

 The booklet does not need to be provided for refinancing transactions, closed-end subordinate lien mortgage loans and reverse mortgage transactions, or for any other federally related mortgage loan not intended for the purchase of a one-to-four family residential property.
-(12 CFR 1024.19(g)(1)(iii))

-A loan originator that complies with Regulation Z (12 CFR 1026.40) for open-end home equity plans (including providing the brochure entitled "What You Should Know About Home Equity Lines of Credit" or a suitable substitute) is deemed to have complied with this section.
+A loan originator that complies with Regulation Z (12 CFR 1026.40) for open-end home equity plans is deemed to have complied with this section.